MachineLemonade/docs/v0.8/ee-installation-aks.md

 ```
 $ az group create --location <location> --name <my_resource_group>
 ```
-*NOTE - For a list of available locations, run `az account list-locations`*
+*NOTE - For a list of available locations, run `az account list-locations`.*

 ### Create an AKS Cluster
+Astronomer will deploy to Azure's managed Kubernetes service (Azure Kubernetes Service).
+Learn more about AKS [here](https://docs.microsoft.com/en-us/azure/aks/)

+*NOTE - You can choose the machine type to use, but we recommend using larger nodes vs smaller nodes.*

+Create your Kubernetes cluster:
 ```
 $ az aks create --name <my_cluster_name> --resource-group <my_resource_group> --node-vm-size Standard_D8s_v3 --node-count 3
 ```
-*NOTE - You may need to increase your resource quota in order to provision these nodes*
+*NOTE - You may need to increase your resource quota in order to provision these nodes.*

 ### Create a Static IP Address
+You'll need to create a static IP address within your cluster's infrastructure resource group.
+This resource group is different from the one previously created.

 List the name of your cluster's infrastructure resource group:
 ```
 $ az aks show --resource-group <my-resource-group> --name <my_cluster_name> --query nodeResourceGroup -o tsv
 ```

-Create a static IP in your infrastructure resource group:
+Create a static IP in your infrastructure resource group.
+Record the output for use later on:
 ```
 $ az network public-ip create --resource-group <infrastructure-resource-group-name> --name astro-ip --allocation-method static
 ```

 ### Authenticate with your AKS Cluster

-Run the following command to set your AKS cluster as current context in your kubeconfig:
+Run the following command to set your AKS cluster as current context in your kubeconfig.
+This will configure `kubectl` to point to your new AKS cluster:
 ```
 $ az aks get-credentials --resource-group <my_resource_group> --name <my_cluster_name>
 ```